michaeldayreads/reference/make.md

 A `target` is the name of a file or the name of an action to carry out.

-A `prerequisite` is a file that is used as an input to the taget.
+A `prerequisite` is a file that is used as an input to the target.

 A `recipe` is an action that `make` carries out.